Finite approximation of free groups II: the Theorems of Ash, Herwig-Lascar and Ribes-Zalesskii -- revisited and strengthened: Abstract

 \section{Abstract}

 Relations and interactions between the theorems of Ash, Herwig--Lascar and Ribes--Zalesskii are discussed and it is shown that these three theorems are equivalent in the sense that each of them can be derived from each other one.
-Some strengthening of these theorems that can be obtained by use of the groups provided by {the third author's construction} are also considered.
+Some strengthenings of these theorems are obtained with the use of groups provided by a construction of the third author.
+Evidence is given that these strengthenings are substantially stronger than the classical results.
+Yet, it turns out that both kinds of results can be interpreted as different instances of the same common scheme, namely as \emph{finite approximation of free groups}.